pencer-io/pencer-io.github.io/_posts/2020-06-29-ctf-htb-optimum.md

 To check for vulnerabilities we can get [this](https://github.com/rasta-mouse/Sherlock) PowerShell script, to quickly find missing software patches for local privilege escalation vulnerabilities.

-Switch to a new terminal:
+Switch to a new terminal and clone the latest version:

 ```text
 root@kali:~/htb/optimumh# git clone https://github.com/rasta-mouse/Sherlock.git